nyxsky404/Vibe-Coding/README.md

 ### Submodules

 - **Pixel-Pet**: A React-based virtual pet project built with Vite.
-This project showcases modern React patterns with a playful interface.
+This project showcases React patterns with a playful interface.

 ## 🚀 Getting Started